rackerlabs/docs-developer-blog/_posts/2019-03-05-oracle-exadata-smart-scan-feature.md

 Image source: *need source*

 1. A client submits a query.
-2. This triggers a full table scan.
+2. This action triggers a full table scan.
 3. The database maps the request to the file and corresponding extents, which contain the table being scanned.
 4. Similar to a full scan, the database issues the I/O operations to read all